Challenging limiting beliefs

 - You can bring subconscious beliefs into your awareness

 - You can choose your beliefs.
-No belief is ever fixed
+All beliefs are flexible

-- The key to changing your world and experience is to change your beliefs
+- The key to changing your world and experience is to change your limiting beliefs

 - How you interpret reality around you can inform and shape your beliefs

-- Beliefs are simply an interpretation that you choose to determine as true
+- Beliefs are simply an interpretation you choose to determine as true

 When a leader or manager understands the process to go through to challenge limited beliefs, then they have the key to secure positive change for the greater good.
-I’m not suggesting that it is a leader or manager’s job to change people’s beliefs.
-And certainly we need to make sure we respect people’s beliefs, particularly in the arena of equality.
-However a good leader or manager will understand the effects of limiting beliefs and understand the process of undoing them.
+I’m not suggesting it is a leader or manager’s job to change people’s beliefs.
+And certainly, we need to make sure we respect people’s beliefs, particularly in the arena of equality.
+However, a good leader or manager will understand the effects of limiting beliefs and understand the process of undoing them.

 I’ll give you an example.
-I worked hard for a couple of years engaging with a particular team and helping them to think and feel like a successful highly motivated team.
-In those days I was pretty idealistic and hoped that I would win everyone over, and that everyone would enjoy working in the team.
+I worked hard for a couple of years engaging with a particular team. helping them think and feel highly motivated and successful.
+In those days I was pretty idealistic and hoped I would win everyone over and everyone would enjoy working in the team.
 But there was a core of people, who no matter what, were still unhappy.
 They habitually criticised and caused negative waves.
 Simply put, they had fixed beliefs about their working lives and maintaining their belief was more important to them then changing beliefs.

 I was talking to one of the employees who could be particularly negative.
 I asked her why she seemed so resentful and was there something I was doing which was causing this particular resentment?
 Her reply was a real eye-opener.
-She told me that it was nothing to do with me at all.
-I had come in and she observed that I was trying to get the team on board.
+She told me it was nothing to do with me at all.
+I had come into the team and she observed I was trying to get the team on board.
 However, she didn’t like management, never had and never would.
-She went as far as to say that nothing I would ever do would persuade her otherwise!
+She went as far as to say nothing I would ever do would persuade her otherwise!